 |Caml/OCaml/F#/SML||.caml, .ml, .mli, .fs, .fsi|

 |Fortran||.f90, .f95, .f2k, .f, .for|

 |Python||.py, .pyw, SConstruct, SConscript|

 |SQL||.sql, .spec, .body, .sps, .spb, .sf, .sp|

-Syntax highlighting can be enabled (and colours configured) using the controls on the Syntax preferences page.
+Syntax highlighting can be enabled (and colours configured) using the controls on the Syntax settings page.
 File extensions and keywords for each language can be changed by editing the highlight.styles file in the Merge installation directory.